United States v. The Amistad: Initial court proceedings

 On January 7, 1840, all of the parties, with the Spanish minister representing Ruiz and Montes, appeared before the U.S. District Court for the District of Connecticut and presented their arguments.

 The abolitionists' main argument before the district court was that a treaty between Britain and Spain in 1817 and a subsequent pronouncement by the Spanish government had outlawed the slave trade across the Atlantic.
 They established that the slaves had been captured in Mendiland (also spelled Mendeland, now Sierra Leone) in Africa, sold to a Portuguese trader in Lomboko (south of Freetown) in April 1839, and taken to Havana illegally on a Portuguese ship.
 The Africans were victims of illegal kidnapping and so, the abolitionists argued, were not slaves but free to return to Africa.
-Their papers wrongly identified them as slaves who had been in Cuba since before 1820 and so were thus considered to have been born there as slaves.
-They contended that government officials in Cuba condoned such mistaken classifications.
+They further argued that the documents for the Africans, provided by the Spanish government of Cuba, falsely identified Africans as slaves who had been in Cuba since before 1820, and hence were considered to have been born there as slaves.
+They contended that government officials in Cuba criminally condoned the fraudulent classification of the Africans from the Amistad.

 Concerned about relations with Spain and his re-election prospects in the South, U.S. President Martin Van Buren, a Democrat, sided with the Spanish position.
 He ordered the schooner USS Grampus to New Haven Harbor to return the Africans to Cuba immediately after a favorable decision, before any appeals could be decided.

-The district court, led by judge Andrew T. Judson, ruled in favor of the abolitionists and the Africans' position.
-In January 1840, he ordered for the Africans to be returned to their homeland by the U.S. government, and for one third of La Amistad and its cargo to be given to Lieutenant Gedney as salvage property.
+Contrary to Van Buren's plan, the district court, led by judge Andrew T. Judson, ruled in favor of the abolitionists and the Africans' position.
+In January 1840, Judson ordered for the Africans to be returned to their homeland by the U.S. government, and for one third of La Amistad and its cargo to be given to Lieutenant Gedney as salvage property.
 (The federal government had outlawed the slave trade between the U.S. and other countries in 1808; an 1818 law, as amended in 1819, provided for the return of all illegally-traded slaves.)

-The captain's personal slave Antonio was declared the rightful property of the captain's heirs and was ordered restored to Cuba.
-(Sterne said that he returned to Cuba willingly.
-Smithsonian sources say that he escaped to New York, or to Canada, with the help of an abolitionist group.)
+Antonio, the deceased captain's personal slave, was declared the rightful property of the captain's heirs and was ordered restored to Cuba.
+Contrary to Sterne's 1953 fictional account that describes Antonio willingly returning to Cuba, Smithsonian sources report that he escaped to New York, or to Canada, with the help of an abolitionist group.

 In detail, the District Court ruled as follows: